 One other thing we should notice on the screenshot above is that there are two types of fees we are incurring: i) the net fund-level fees after trailer fee rebates and ii) the Endowus Access Fee per year.

 A trailer fee is a fee that a unit trust manager pays to a distributor who sells the fund to investors.
 It is part of the reason why unit trusts fund costs are high, and lead to conflicts of interest between financial advisors and their clients.

 By rebating trailer fees, Endowus stays transparent and honest to its clients.
 While there are other fund platforms that charge very minimal, or no fees, for their cash management funds, on an all-in cost basis, they are more expensive because of the fund level cost and the hidden trailer fees paid to them.
-Endowus, as an independent financial advisor, rebates all trailer fees received from the fund managers. which is at 0.09% and 0.23% per annum respectively.
-Thus, the Total Expense Ratio is lower at 0.23% (Core) and 0.35% (Enhanced) respectively.
+Endowus, as an independent financial advisor, rebates all trailer fees received from the fund managers. which is at 0.09%, 0.23% and 0.25% per annum respectively.
+Thus, the Total Expense Ratio is lower at 0.23% (Core), 0.35% (Enhanced) and 0.58% (Ultra) respectively.
 The trailer fee rebate is always higher than anything you pay Endowus with the 0.05% access fee.

 Lastly, it’s important to remember that placing your money in a Cash Management Account, such as Endowus Cash Smart, isn’t a substitute for needing to invest.
 Ultimately, to grow your wealth for the future in an effective manner, you will need to deploy your funds in the stock and bond markets.
 This is where Endowus can also offer you a globally diversified low cost investment portfolio comprising of stocks and bonds that is tailored to your risk appetite.